-- Founder of Virgin Group, a leading international investment group and one of the world's most recognized and respected brands
+- Richard Branson is the Founder of Virgin Group, a leading international investment group and one of the world's most recognized and respected brands

 - Virgin Group has grown successful businesses in sectors including mobile telephony, travel and transportation, financial services, leisure and entertainment and health and wellness

 - Holds the records for the fastest ever Atlantic Ocean crossing, a series of hot air balloon journeys and kitesurfing across the Channel

 - Established the non-profit foundation Virgin Unite to tackle tough social and environmental problems and strive to make business a force for good

 - Spends most of his time building businesses that will make a positive difference in the world and working with Virgin Unite and organizations it has incubated, such as The Elders, The Carbon War Room, The B Team, Ocean Unite and Branson Centre of Entrepreneurship

 Sir Richard Branson is the founder of the Virgin Group, a leading international investment group controlling more than 400 companies, and one of the world's most recognized and respected brands.
 In November 2017, Forbes listed Branson's estimated net worth at $5.1 billion.

 Conceived in 1970 by Sir Richard Branson, the Virgin Group has gone on to grow successful businesses in a range of sectors including mobile communications, travel and transportation, renewable energy, financial services, leisure and entertainment, and health and wellness.

 Sir Richard has challenged himself with many record-breaking adventures, including the fastest ever Atlantic Ocean crossing, a series of hot air balloon journeys (he is the first person to cross the Atlantic in a balloon), and kitesurfing across the English Channel.
 He has described his company, Virgin Galactic, the world’s first commercial spaceline, as “the greatest adventure of all.”